dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/routed-events-overview.md

 ---
 # Routed Events Overview

-This topic describes the concept of routed events in [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)].
+This topic describes the concept of routed events in Windows Presentation Foundation (WPF).
 The topic defines routed events terminology, describes how routed events are routed through a tree of elements, summarizes how you handle routed events, and introduces how to create your own custom routed events.

 <a name="prerequisites"></a>